LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Time_Series_Forecasting/README.md

 # Time Series Forecasting in Python

 ## Description:
 Time series forecasting is use for scientific predictions based on historical time stamped data.
-Building models through historical data analysis and using them to make observations and drive future strategic decision-making.
+Building or developing models through historical data analysis and using them to make observations and drive future strategic decision-making.

 ## Libraries:
 https://orbit-ml.readthedocs.io/en/stable/